BasicJavaElte/Practices2017/Class 10/README.md

 Make a listing by doctor where you insert the doctor's license and get all the patients assigned to him

 ## Recommendations and pseudo-grading
-Implementation of the classes and one use case is worth two points
+Implementation of the classes and one case worths two points

 Implementation of the change of doctors is one point